-State Party (date of ratification or accession) Date of Relevant Report Submission National Implementation Measures Reported Landmine Monitor Report Comments ICRC Comments & Availability on file Iceland (5 May 1999) 29 June 2005 No changes since 29 April 2003 Act on the Implementation of the Convention on the Prohibition of the Use, Stockpiling, Production and Transfer of Anti-Personnel Mines and on their Destruction (7 May 2001) Act includes penal sanctions (fine or imprisonment).
+State Party (date of ratification or accession) Date of Relevant Report Submission National Implementation Measures Reported Landmine Monitor Report Comments ICRC Comments & Availability on file Iceland (5 May 1999) 30 April 2006 No changes since 29 April 2003 • Act on the Implementation of the Convention on the Prohibition of the Use, Stockpiling, Production and Transfer of Anti-Personnel Mines and on their Destruction (7 May 2001) Act includes penal sanctions (fine or imprisonment).
 Act is available on file at the ICRC.
-Ireland (3 December 1997) 20 April 2006 no changes reported since 16 August 1999 Explosives (Land Mines) Order, 1996 "Implementation was achieved by the Explosives (Landmine) Order of 12 June 1996 and a 1996 amendment to the Defence Force Tactical Doctrine.
-However, there are no legally based punitive measures if a violation of the treaty occurs in military operations."
-(L.M.R.
-2003, p.
+Indonesia (16 February 2007) Ireland (3 December 1997) 20 April 2006 no changes reported since 16 August 1999 Explosives (Land Mines) Order, 1996 • "Implementation was achieved by the Explosives (Landmine) Order of 12 June 1996 and a 1996 amendment to the Defence Force Tactical Doctrine.
+However, there are no legally based punitive measures if a violation of the treaty occurs in military operations." ( L.M.R.
+2003 , p.
 294) No specific implementing legislation.
 Order is available on file at the ICRC.
 No penal sanctions expressly provided.
-Italy (23 April 1999) 28 April 2005 No changes since 16 April 2003 Law no 374, "Ban of antipersonnel mines" (29 October 1997) "[C]ontains () provisions such as a very broad definition of APMs which include dual-use mines and mines equipped with antihandling devices (art.2), a comprehensive ban on landmines research (art.1), civil and penal sanctions against whoever may use, manufacture, sell, transfer, export, import and hold antipersonnel mines or their components (art.7); () the abolition of any secrecy regime on landmines (art.10) ()" The ratification law (Law 106/99) approved on 26 March 1999 included amendments to the existing national mine ban legislation (Law 374/97)."
+Italy (23 April 1999) 30 March 2006 No changes since 16 April 2003 Law no 374, "Ban of antipersonnel mines" (29 October 1997) "[C]ontains () provisions such as a very broad definition of APMs which include dual- use mines and mines equipped with antihandling devices (art.2), a comprehensive ban on landmines research (art.1), civil and penal sanctions against whoever may use, manufacture, sell, transfer, export, import and hold antipersonnel mines or their components (art.7); () the abolition of any secrecy regime on landmines (art.10) ()" "The ratification law (Law 106/99) approved on 26 March 1999 included amendments to the existing national mine ban legislation (Law 374/97)."
 (L.M.R.
 2003, p.
 295) Law no 374 is available on file at the ICRC.
-Jamaica (17 July 1998) 30 May 2005 No changes since 30 April 2003 "Drafting of enabling legislation is in progress."
+Jamaica (17 July 1998) April 2007 No changes since 30 April 2003 "Drafting of enabling legislation is in progress."
+"The legislation used to govern landmines is the Gunpowder and Explosives Act, which is to undergo an amendment to update and strengthen its provisions."

-State Party (date of ratification or accession) Date of Relevant Report Submission National Implementation Measures Reported Landmine Monitor Report Comments ICRC Comments & Availability on file Japan (30 September 1998) April 2006 no changes since 28 April 2003 Law on the Prohibition of the Manufacture of Anti-personnel Mines and the Regulation of the Possession of Anti-personnel Mines (entry into force on 1 March 1999) Law includes penal sanctions (fine and/or imprisonment) Law is available on file at the ICRC.
-Jordan (13 November 1998) 30 April 2005 no changes since 1 May 2003 • Explosives Law #13 year 1953, Articles 3-12 As Law pre-dates the adoption of the Convention, it is not clear whether these measures suppress all activities prohibited by the Convention.
+State Party (date of ratification or accession) Date of Relevant Report Submission National Implementation Measures Reported Landmine Monitor Report Comments ICRC Comments & Availability on file Japan (30 September 1998) April 2006 no changes since 28 April 2003 • Law on the Prohibition of the Manufacture of Anti- personnel Mines and the Regulation of the Possession of Anti-personnel Mines (entry into force on 1 March 1999) Law includes penal sanctions (fine and/or imprisonment) Law is available on file at the ICRC.
+Jordan (13 November 1998) April 2007 no changes since 1 May 2003 • Explosives Law #13 year 1953, Articles 3-12 As Law pre-dates the adoption of the Convention, it is not clear whether these measures suppress all activities prohibited by the Convention.
+Legislation specifically aimed at the AP Landmines ban has been drafted and is to be presented before Parliament.
 Kenya (23 January 2001) 1 April 2005 No change since 31 March 2004 "Legislation for domestication of Landmine Ban Treaty to follow."
 Kenya is currently developing a Landmines Bill.
 Kiribati (7 September 2000) 4 June 2004 "Because there are no antipersonnel landmines in Kiribati, Government does not consider it necessary to enact such legislation."
 Latvia (1 July 2005) 20 April 2006 None reported, although reference is made to adherence to 1980 CCW Protocols II and II amended.
 National Law exists to ban export and transfer of APMs.
 1 January 2004: "Law on ammunitions, explosives" will enter into force and states that export and transit of mines is forbidden.